 Be Transparent About the Reasons for an Investigation

 Interviewing a worker accused of misconduct can be a tricky situation.
 On one hand, for obvious reasons, you may need to protect the identity of the complainant.
 This is especially true if the employee against whom the allegations have been made is in a senior position or management role.
-Confidentiality protects the complainant from possible blowback in case of the investigation rules in the other party’s favour.
+Confidentiality protects the complainant from possible blowback in case of the investigation rules in the other party’s favor.

 Of course, that doesn’t mean you have to create elaborate conversations to extract information.
 While certain information should always remain confidential, it is only fair to tell the other party what they are being investigated for.
 In such cases, the reasons for the HR investigation must be made clear, even if the specifics surrounding the complainant are not disclosed.